shapeoko/Docs/content/index.md

 ![glamour photo of ShapeOko 2 front right diagonal](tPictures/shapeoko_2.jpg)

-Thank you for supporting Project Shapeoko, an opensource CNC machine which may be used for milling, lasercutting, 3D printing, cutting fabric, etc. The work area is approximately 12" x 12" x 2.5" (but can be [enlarged](http://www.shapeoko.com/wiki/index.php/Scaling_Up), and the Z-axis can be extended to ~3.5" by replacing the universal spindle mounts with user-cut mounts which increase the clearance) and precision is dependent upon the belts, pulleys, motors and electronics which are selected (for the default SO2, that is 1/40th of a mm along X and Y, 1/320th of a mm along Z ([ShapeOko 2 Grbl Configuration page](http://www.shapeoko.com/wiki/index.php/Grbl_Configuration)).
+Thank you for supporting Project Shapeoko, an opensource CNC machine which may be used for milling, lasercutting, 3D printing, cutting fabric, etc. The work area is approximately 12" x 12" x 2.5" (but can be [enlarged](http://www.shapeoko.com/wiki/index.php/Scaling_Up), and the Z-axis can easily be extended to ~3.5", or more by replacing the MakerSlide and threaded rod) and precision is dependent upon the belts, pulleys, motors and electronics which are selected (for the default SO2, that is 1/40th of a mm along X and Y, 1/320th of a mm along Z ([ShapeOko 2 Grbl Configuration page](http://www.shapeoko.com/wiki/index.php/Grbl_Configuration)).
 ShapeOko is named after the **Shape**ways 3D printing and the Pon**oko** laser cutting services and was initially launched on [Kickstarter](http://www.kickstarter.com/projects/edwardrford/project-shapeoko-a-300-complete-cnc-machine?ref=live).

 The following pages are filled with the information you need to assemble your Shapeoko 2 desktop CNC machine.
 Please read through them in advance, and make note of things to check and verify before beginning assembly.
 If you have any difficulties with assembly, please check the ShapeOko [wiki](http://www.shapeoko.com/wiki) and [forums](http://www.shapeoko.com/forum/index.php). **Please note** that there is a page on [assembly troubleshooting](http://www.shapeoko.com/wiki/index.php/Assembly_troubleshooting) on the wiki.

+###A note on diagrams

 Where possible, diagrams and illustrations are linked to larger versions which should fill your browser window.
 Most of the parts diagrams are in SVG format which will allow you to magnify them if using a tablet which supports such.
 When the SVG diagrams are opened in a browser window, they are interactive --- clicking on the parts list text will highlight the matching part(s) in the diagram).
 Please note that each SVG diagram comes in two versions, one intended for viewing *in situ* at a typical size, the other, with a suffix of "-100" which is set to fill a browser window --- each image's link is of course to that latter version.